They Shall Never Perish

 Genuine Christians can and do go through times of doubt, down-heartedness and lack of assurance.
 For some of us, these seasons may be very deep and very long—all the while we are looking at our own sinful unworthiness, so that Christ becomes eclipsed for a dark season.

 “There is no hope for me,” we may be telling ourselves, and telling anyone else we dare to let into our heart.
 We may fall into the dreadful state of not daring to hope that Christ died “for me.”
-We may be tormented by many false doctrines and ideas.
+We may be tormented by many false ideas and false teachings.

-While going through these times of despondency we crave assurance of salvation, fearing for our own souls because we know that we deserve Hell.
-But—we should not fear, because the Father has given us to his Son, who is now our Good Shepherd, and he will never lose us.
-The Holy Spirit will bring us again to know that we have everlasting life, and that our Triune God will never leave us (see Hebrews 13.5).
+While going through these times of despondency we crave assurance of salvation, fearing for our own souls because we know that we deserve hell.
+But we should not fear—because the Father has given us to his Son, who is now our Good Shepherd, and he will never lose us.
+The Holy Spirit will bring us again to know that we have everlasting life, and that our Triune God will never leave us nor forsake us (Hebrews 13:5).

-• The fullest manifestation of their salvation waiting to be revealed in their future—“ready to be revealed in the last time” (1 Peter 1.2-5).
+- The fullest manifestation of their salvation waiting to be revealed in their future—“ready to be revealed in the last time”

 This is precisely what Calvinists believe.
 Whereas deniers of this doctrine think that they are only “kept by the power of God” so long as they, of themselves, continue to believe in Christ.
 They argue, “Can’t you see that you are missing Peter’s point in this passage?
 He says ‘kept by the power of God through faith…’ So, if we lose our faith, we are lost.”